-- Gas Natural Fenosa agrees to sell its companies and assets in Italy to 2i Rete Gas and Edison. - Gas Natural Distribución to become Nedgia in compliance with the principle of unbundling under European Directive 2009/73/EC (gas). - Gas Natural Fenosa launches its first green bonds in a Euros 800 million issue to finance renewable projects with a 0.875% annual coupon. - Gas Natural Fenosa agrees to sell its stake in gas distribution in Colombia to Canadian fund Brookfield. - The company teams up with Norwegian tech firm Connect LNG to develop DirectLink LNG, the world's first floating LNG ship-to-shore transfer system. - The company is again included in the Euronext Vigeo Europe 120 and Euronext Vigeo Eurozone 120 indices.
+- Gas Natural Fenosa agrees to sell its companies and assets in Italy to 2i Rete Gas and Edison. - Gas Natural Distribución to become Nedgia in compliance with the principle of unbundling under European Directive 2009/73/EC (gas). - Gas Natural Fenosa launches its first green bonds in a Euros 800 million issue to finance renewable projects with a 0.875% annual coupon.

+The company teams up with Norwegian tech firm Connect LNG to develop DirectLink LNG, the world's first floating LNG ship-to-shore transfer system.

+The company is again included in the Euronext Vigeo Europe 120 and Euronext Vigeo Eurozone 120 indices.